code-kern-ai/refinery-python-sdk/README.md

 With the `client`, you easily integrate your data into any kind of system; may it be a custom implementation, an AutoML system or a plain data analytics framework 🚀

 ## Roadmap
-- [ ] Register information sources via wrappers
+- [ ] Register heuristics via wrappers
 - [ ] Add project upload
 - [x] Fetch project statistics